 SECTION 1: FORMATTING:

-You must immediately review pp. 376-78 of Real Essays with Readings.
-There you will find examples of a student essay, and on p.
-376, the first page of an assignment.
-You must format your assignments to look the same as those pages.
+You must immediately review pp. 376-79 of Real Essay with Readings.
+There you will find examples of a student essay.
+Page 376 is an example of the first page of an assignment.
+You must format your assignments to look the same as those pages but do not include works cited pages in your essays.
 Below I list some noteworthy points that impact the grade a paper can receive:

 • On p.
 376 you will see four lines of text that are located in the upper left hand corner of the page.
 They include your name, my name, and other information as well.
 These four lines must be included on every assignment that you turn in, but they should be on only page one of your assignments.

-• On pp. 376-78 you will see that a document header is located in the upper right hand corner of each page.
+• On pp. 376-79 you will see that a document header is located in the upper right hand corner of each page.
 A document header is required for all your assignments.
-If you do not know how to create a document header, see the lecture "How to Create a Document Header."
+If you do not know how to create a document header then see the lecture "How to Create a Document Header."
 Once you create a document header properly it will automatically recreate itself on every

 • page of your assignment.